sweitzel/Biet-O-Matic-BE/documentation/content/manual/_index.en.md

 ![Data Export](/be_export.de.png)

 ## Internal configuration parameters

+> Internal options should generally only be changed in case of problems.

-By right clicking on the BE symbol and selecting the menu item "Options" you can access the internal parameters of BE.
+By right clicking on the BE symbol and selecting the menu item "Options" (Chrome/IE) or "Manage Extension" (Firefox) you can access the internal parameters of BE.

 The following parameters currently exist: